An exact characterization of saturation for permutation matrices: Even-length spanning oscillations starting with l

 \subsubsection{\texorpdfstring{$\phi(t)$}{phi(t)} in the front or the back}

-We first consider some special cases, showing that $\phi(t)$ cannot lie in the leftmost few ``blocks'' of $S(P,X)$, and symmetric statements for $\phi(b)$.
-The proofs in this section also serve as a warm-up for what follows.
+In this section, we show $\phi(t)$ and $\phi(b)$ cannot lie in the leftmost or rightmost few ``blocks'' of~$S(P,X)$.
+The precise results are \cref{p:t-not-borders,p:t-not-R3-or-b} at the end of the section.
+The proofs in this section also serve as a warm-up for the more complex later proofs.
+Most techniques used in \cref{sec:middle_diffgroup,sec:middle_samegroup} already appear here, where we explain them thoroughly.

 \begin{lemma} $\phi(t) \notin L_3$ and $\phi(b) \notin R_{m-2}$. \end{lemma} \begin{proof} By symmetry, it suffices to show $\phi(t) \notin L_3$.
 Suppose $\phi(t) \in L_3$.
 Then also $\phi(\ell) \in L_3$, since $S(P,X)$ contains no 1-entries to the left of $L_3$.
-But $\width(L_3) = \hd(\ell, x_3) -1 < \hd(\ell,t)-1$, thus we cannot have both $\phi(\ell)$ and $\phi(t)$ in $L_3$, a contradiction. \end{proof}
+But ${\width(L_3) = \hd(\ell, x_3) -1 < \hd(\ell,t)-1}$, thus we cannot have both $\phi(\ell)$ and $\phi(t)$ in $L_3$, a contradiction. \end{proof}